llink

 How's this different from Slack, Loom, or Zoom?

-- Zoom: everyone has to show up at the same time (not async), and people ramble.
+- Zoom: everyone's schedule needs to match (not async), and people ramble.

-- Slack: tone's gone, so it's real decisions hardly get made here.
+- Slack: lack of tone, so real decisions hardly get made here.

-- Loom: one-way, so it can't replace the meeting with back-and-forth conversation.
+- Loom: one-way, so it can't replace most meetings that require back-and-forth conversation.

 Isn't recording clips slow?